 MUS 203 Belles Voix (1)

 This is the College’s select treble ensemble which performs music of all periods with an emphasis on new music.
 The choir regularly commissions and records new works, takes national concert tours every other year, and makes regular Carnegie Hall appearances.
 The ensemble performs biennially with the South Bend Symphony Orchestra and hosts the annual High School Treble Choir Festival.
 Membership is by audition only which will take place during August orientation through the first week of classes.

 String Ensemble is a non-auditioned string (winds and percussion will be allowed when appropriate) ensemble open to all members of the college community.
 The course includes the study and performance of significant string literature.
 May be repeated for credit.

 PHIL 291 Dialogue and Civil Discourse (1)

 Physical education classes and participation in intercollegiate athletics carry one-half semester hour of elective credit.
 One semester hour of credit may be applied to graduation.
-The following courses are available each semester:
+The following courses are available during fall semester 2023:

 |PE Activity (Tone It - arms, abs, legs)